 As the June 25th opening date neared, there were some hair-raising moments—like a sprinkler system breakdown, damage incurred by moving furniture, and a maxed-out power grid.
 All employees were pressed into service to ensure everything was ready.

 While the upgrade proceeded, Malone continued her usual program of marketing.
-She relies on many “traditional” methods, like listings in RV enthusiast directories, Hello BC, Destination BC, and Aboriginal Tourism BC.
+She relies on many “traditional” methods, like listings in RV enthusiast directories, Hello BC, Destination BC, and Indigenous Tourism BC.
 But she also maintains Thunderbird’s Facebook page, through which she cultivates community and runs flash sales that help her quickly plug any gaps in her bookings calendar.
 She finds that 50 to 60% of new business comes from people that simply Google what they offer.

 Understanding that customer service is great promotion, Malone makes it her job to know where to send clients inquiring about services like rental of scooters, bikes, and kayaks.
 Thunderbird and other local businesses (including those owned by the Nation or members of it, like Jiggers Grill, Seabreeze Takeout, a fish & chips place owned by Rachel Wiley who wrote most of Thunderbird’s recent business plan; the Wei Wai Kum House of Treasures Indigenous art/gift store; Discovery Harbour marina and fuel sales; and Discovery Harbour Shopping Centre) routinely send each other clients.
 High-profile events like the Annual Salmon & Cod Fishing Derby and Salmon Barbecue and the Tribal Journeys Indigenous canoe event also serve to advertise the business to hundreds of people every year—and create the kinds of connections and experiences that keep people coming back.
 Malone enjoys randomly gifting Park & Resort clients with coupons, like a free dinner at Jiggers or Seabreeze.
 “We just consider that part of our marketing,” she says.